 Case studies and problem-based learning allow students to analyze a particular case or problem used as a basis for applying knowledge and/or drawing conclusions in similar situations.
 These tasks are often based on real-world scenarios and environments and are designed to foster learning to real-world situations that the learners may encounter in their futures.

 In role-playing and simulations, I provide either real or imaginary context along with a range of relevant characters/roles.
 Students then improvise dramatic interactions among their characters which brings the events of scenarios to life.

 How do you make learning fun?
 Provide an example.

 When learning is fun, it is also more meaningful and enjoyable.
 It not only helps students to remain attentive but also motivates and pleases them.
 An unmotivated student will not be willing to learn.
 Fun activities, therefore, are great ways of making children learn better.
 They help students relax, break down the emotional filter, and focus in the classroom.

-I try to make learning fun by incorporating many creative and engaging activities throughout my lessons and by utilizing a variety of teaching methods to reach all learners.
+I try to make learning fun by incorporating many creative and engaging activities throughout my lessons and utilizing various teaching methods to reach all learners.
 When beginning a new topic or unit to teach, I try to plan so that students will become immersed in the topic.
 For instance, I decorate my classroom related to the theme I am teaching, such as dinosaurs.
-I start off a topic or unit by playing an entertaining DVD that relates to the topic.
+I start a topic or unit by playing an entertaining DVD that relates to the topic.
 I also incorporate group projects where students have to work together to develop something related to the topic.

 We hope you’ve found this article helpful.
 If so, please feel free to comment and share below!

-If you would like to further prepare yourself, then check out the following resources written by Candace Alstad – Davies with 16+ years’ experience preparing teachers for job interviews.
+If you would like to prepare yourself further, check out the following resources written by Candace Alstad – Davies, with 16+ years of experience preparing teachers for job interviews.